Chart Color Schemes

 Marcoola features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households account for 64.6% of all households, consisting of 20.5% couples with children, 31.4% couples without children, and 11.6% single parent families.
-Non-family households make up the remaining 35.4%, with lone person households at 30.4% and group households comprising 5.0% of the total.
-The median household size is 2.2 people, which aligns with the average for the Rest of Qld.
+Family households constitute 64.6% of all households, including 20.5% couples with children, 31.4% couples without children, and 11.6% single parent families.
+Non-family households account for the remaining 35.4%, with lone person households at 30.4% and group households comprising 5.0%.
+The median household size is 2.2 people, which aligns with the average in the Rest of Qld.

 Frequently Asked Questions - Households